Best Skatepark in Every State

 Bottom line: The only indoor skatepark in Western North Carolina, it’s owned by a passionate local skater.

-It's friendly to beginners as well as pros.
+It's friendly to beginners as well as pros, and it's probably the best skatepark on the East Coast.

 What people say: "LOVE, LOVE this place made available for free expression of ART and a place for sk8rs to get their groove on!!" —Elease B., from Raleigh, North Carolina, on Yelp